Anti-Oppression Training Reimagined

 Volunteer mental health was highlighted this year when a Volunteer’s Placement ended due to mental health issues; and questions arose about how Volunteers can remain in the program if unable to serve at their Placement.
 With a wave of negative email responses, LVC invited advocating alumni to step up to lead as resources in mental health assessments and conversations during the service year.
 The newly formed Mental Health Resource Group (MHRG), including alumni and staff, formed, and alumni will introduce mental health in the service year conversation at August orientation.
 Alumni will serve all year, fielding Volunteer challenges and resources to give LVC professional support for managing Volunteer mental health cases.
 There will be additional check-ins on mental health at Program Day retreats over the service year.

 Funding Placement Electives for Volunteers When Placement Ends

 For FY21, LVC had to return $40,000 in Placement fees for Volunteers who terminated their service year early.
 In spring 2021 some alumni voices demanded LVC permit Volunteer stays without Placement funding.
 And while LVC agreed to continue a renewed focus on flexibility, the cost is high.
 LVC is inviting alumni advocating for “Volunteer unfunded stays” to become lead donors, or sustaining monthly donors, to help keep Volunteers on board after Placement funding ends.

-As staff continue to find creative ways of keeping Volunteers engaged while also sustaining the financial health of the organization, alumni advocating for unfunded Volunteer Stays are encouraged to 1) become lead donors funding annual losses, and 2) become substantial sustaining monthly donors to reverse individual giving declines that further erode LVC’s ability to offer services without funding support.
+As staff continue to find creative ways of keeping Volunteers engaged while also sustaining the financial health of the organization, alumni advocating for unfunded Volunteer Stays are encouraged to 1) become lead donors funding Volunteer stays; and 2) become substantial sustaining monthly donors to reverse individual giving declines that further erode LVC’s ability to offer services without Placement funding support.